mickaeltemporao/data-analysis/docs/activities/participation.md

 The group presenting:

-1. Prepares a [:fontawesome-solid-file-code: Reading Note](https://colab.research.google.com/github/mickaeltemporao/data-analysis/blob/main/materials/reading-note.ipynb) of the mandatory reading.
+1. Prepares a [:fontawesome-solid-clipboard: Reading Note](https://colab.research.google.com/github/mickaeltemporao/data-analysis/blob/main/materials/reading-note.ipynb) of the mandatory reading.
 2. Shares a link to the reading note on the chat 24h in advance of the presentation.
 3. Prepares a 15 minutes presentation.